Speak, Lord; thy servant listens.

 - How many times do we choose Church?

 - How many times do we follow the crowd instead of the Creed?

-- How many times do we actually mean it when we say: Speak Lord, thy servant listens?
+- How often do we mean it when we say: Speak Lord, thy servant listens?

-This discussion allowed us to bring the story to life and to recommit to LISTENING to our Lord.
+This discussion allowed us to bring the story to life and recommit to listening to our Lord.